In the caverns beneath New York City, an ancient evil is about to rise…

-Read below for an early excerpt of Chapter 1!
+Read below for an excerpt!

 As a storm dragon-kin, Kaylee Richards had dealt with a lot during her time in the Scarsdale Convocation.
 She’d summoned raging thunderheads, fought the forces of darkness, and wrestled with mythical creatures that would cause even the most hardened soldiers to rethink their life choices.